 - f) a clean Police Information Check Certificate, including a clean Vulnerable Sector Check, and an Alberta Children Services' Intervention Record Check within two (2) months of the start of the first year of employment.
 A clean Vulnerable Sector Check, and an Alberta Children Services' Intervention Record Check are conditions of employment.
-The Vulnerable Sector Check, and the Alberta Children Services' Intervention Record Check must be updated every two (2) years.
-Please refer to Policy 6.01 and Procedures 6.01. - g) be certified in first aid and WHMIS training.
+The Vulnerable Sector Check, and the Alberta Children Services' Intervention Record Check must be updated every two (2) years. - g) be certified in first aid and WHMIS training.
 These certificates must be renewed every 3 years.
-Please refer to Policy 6.01 and Procedures 6.01